reverbdotcom/sbx/README.md

-  help        h             show the help message. up          u             spin up an orchestra sandbox. down                      spin up an orchestra sandbox. name        n             show the sandbox name. dash        d             open the dashboard in a browser. logs        l             open the logs in a browser.
+  help        h             show the help message. up          u             spin up an orchestra sandbox. down                      tear down an orchestra sandbox. name        n             show the sandbox name. dash        d             open the dashboard in a browser. logs        l             open the logs in a browser.